Open-Finance-Lab/finrl-contest.github.io/index.markdown

 ## Task

-Each team can choose to participate in one or both tasks. <span style="color:red;">The prizes will be awarded for each task.</span>
+Each team can choose to participate in one or both tasks.
+The prizes will be awarded for each task.

 ### Starter Kit